ArielDrabkin/Tourism-Scraper/README.md

 <div style="color:white; text-align:justify; padding:20px">
     <p>The purpose of this research project is to investigate the popularity of tourist attractions in tourist cities worldwide, like: Paris, France; Cairo, Egypt; Washington, D.C., USA; Seoul, South Korea; and Buenos Aires, Argentina.</p>
     <p>The project allows users to use a command line interface to scrape TripAdvisor.com for data on tourist attraction popularity in selected cities based on chosen keywords.
 The data provides insights into the most popular tourist destinations in a given city, allowing users to plan their travel itineraries more efficiently.</p>
+    <p>Additionally, the scraper provides relevant meteorological data for the destinations where attraction data is being collected.<p>
     <p>The web scraper will filter the scraped data to only include tourist attractions that have descriptions related to the specified keywords which a user wants.</p>
     <p>User input: This webscraping tool will provide users with a more focused and relevant dataset according to their interests.
 The collected data will be used to explore and compare the popularity of tourist attractions related to their major rivers in the selected cities.</p>
     <p>More details of the user input will be discussed in the "How to" section of this intro.</p>